ABOUT THIS POLICY

 You may request access to any personal information we hold about you at any time by contacting our Privacy Officer (see ‘How to contact us or make a complaint’ section below).
 Where we hold information that you are entitled to access, we will try to provide you with mutually agreeable means of accessing it (for example, by mailing or emailing it to you or facilitating inspection).
 Our Privacy Officer will need to establish the identity of the individual requesting the information prior to providing it.
 A fee may apply to recover reasonable costs of making the information available.

-There are a number of situations where we may deny an individual access to personal information.
+There are a number of situations where we may deny an individual access to personal information in accordance with the APPs.
 These can include circumstances where it would have an unreasonable impact on the privacy of other individuals, would result in a breach of confidentiality, the information relates to existing or anticipated legal proceedings, we have reason to suspect that unlawful activity or misconduct of a serious nature is being or may be engaged in, or where the law requires or authorises such access to be denied.
 Our Privacy Officer will advise you if any of these or other circumstances apply.

 Keeping your information accurate